 Christianity: Christians for a long time have been against cremation, although in recent years it is becoming more accepted in the Church, even with Catholicism.
 Although burial is the preferred practice for Christians, when choosing a cremation process, it does not stand in the way of being able to be buried in their church cemetery or having a traditional funeral.

 Islam: In the Islamic faith, cremation is opposed.
-It is a forbidden practise, as they believe that the body after death should remain intact as it was once in life, as it is necessary to have all the body parts together because they are needed for their resurrection in the afterlife.
+It is a forbidden practice, as they believe that the body after death should remain intact as it was once in life, as it is necessary to have all the body parts together because they are needed for their resurrection in the afterlife.

-8) Cremated remains are the same as ashes
+Cremated Remains are the same as Ashes

 Cremated remains are what is left after going through the cremation process.
 Ashes are remains that have been cremated and then have been pulverised to become a fine powder ready to place in a cremation urn of your choice.